 For some suggestions of where to go, take a look at our where to drink in Belfast section below.
 You can also take a beer bike tour, which sees you pedalling around the city and enjoying a beverage as you go.

-To give you an idea of where the various attractions in this Belfast itinerary are we’ve put together this map, which should help you with planning your trip to Belfast.
-You can also see this on Google Maps here.
+To give you an idea of where the various attractions in this Belfast itinerary are, we’ve put together this map, which should help you with planning your trip.
+You can also see it on Google Maps here.

 Here’s a summary of this 2 day Belfast itinerary for quick reference:

-- Day 1: The Waterfront Area, The MAC, Crumlin Road Gaol, Tour of Belfast,
+- Day 1: The Waterfront Area, The MAC, Crumlin Road Gaol, a tour of Belfast, The Crown Bar

-The Crown Bar - Day 2: Titanic Museum, SS Nomadic, Titanic Dock & Pump House, City Hall, Ulster Museum & Botanic Gardens, Drink in the Cathedral Quarter
+- Day 2: Titanic Belfast, SS Nomadic, Titanic Dock & Pump House, City Hall, Ulster Museum & Botanic Gardens, a drink in the Cathedral Quarter

 Where to Drink in Belfast

-As mentioned throughout this post, there’s no shortage of fantastic venues to drink in in Belfast.
-To help you put a shortlist together for your Belfast visit, here’s a few options to choose from that we visited.
+As mentioned throughout this post, there’s no shortage of fantastic venues to drink in Belfast.
+To help you put a shortlist together for your visit, here’s a few options we visited and enjoyed.

-- The Crown: A Victorian era gin palace that is a must for any visit to Belfast
+- The Crown is a Victorian era gin palace, and a must for any visit to Belfast.

-- Muriel’s Cafe bar: Famous for cocktails, but you can get everything from a traditional pint to a range of craft gins
+- Muriel’s Cafe Bar is best known for its cocktails, though you’ll find everything from a traditional pint to a range of craft gins.

-- John Hewitt Bar: A more traditional style bar with live music and a full range of drinks
+- John Hewitt Bar is a more traditional style bar, with live music and a full range of drinks.

-- The Duke of York: A staple of the Cathedral Quarter, this bar was blown up in 1972 during the Troubles, and has since been restored as a tribute to the city.
-The cobbled streets and hanging flower baskets mean this is a very photogenic pub!
+- The Duke of York, a staple of the Cathedral Quarter, was blown up in 1972 during the Troubles, and has since been restored as a tribute to the city.
+The cobbled streets and hanging flower baskets make it a very photogenic pub.

-- Babel Bar: If you’re after a rooftop bar, the Babel Bar in the Bullitt Hotel (just next door to Muriel’s) is an excellent choice
+- Babel Bar, the rooftop bar in the Bullitt Hotel just next door to Muriel’s, is an excellent choice if you’re after a view.

-- Whites Tavern: Down a series of winding alleys, Whites Tavern isn’t obvious, but it has been serving drinks since 1630, so is worth finding.
-Good pub food too!
+- Whites Tavern is tucked down a series of winding alleys, so it isn’t obvious, but it has been serving drinks since 1630 and is worth finding.
+Good pub food too.

 Where to Stay in Belfast

-Belfast has been growing quickly as a tourism and business destination, and as such, there is a huge choice of hotels to stay in, with multiple new hotels opening every year!
-At most times of the year, it is easy to find a good value deal here.
+Belfast has been growing quickly as a tourism and business destination, and as such there is a huge choice of hotels, with new ones opening every year.
+At most times of the year, it’s easy to find a good value deal here.

 The first time we visited Belfast we stayed at the Bullitt Hotel.
 This was fantastically central, within easy walking distance of the Cathedral Quarter and the majority of the sights on this itinerary.

-Of course, there are lots more options to choose from in Belfast when it comes to accommodation.
-As always, we recommend booking.com for planning your accommodation – they offer a range of properties from hotels to hostels and apartments, meaning you can usually find what you need.
+There are plenty more options to choose from in Belfast, of course.
+As always, we recommend booking.com for planning your accommodation, as they offer a range of properties from hotels to hostels and apartments, meaning you can usually find what you need.
 Some options to consider include the following:

 - Belfast International Youth Hostel – One of the best centrally located hostels in Belfast in our opinion.
-It offers private shared and private dormitory rooms, an on-site cafe, linens, a communal kitchen, a breakfast menu, self-service laundry, and even free parking (rare in Belfast!).
+It offers private and dormitory rooms, an on-site cafe, linens, a communal kitchen, a breakfast menu, self-service laundry, and even free parking (rare in Belfast).

 - easyHotel – This well-rated budget hotel offers no-frills but comfortable rooms and a 24 hour staffed desk.
 A great central option for those on a tighter budget.

-- Jurys Inn – This 4-star hotel offers spacious rooms, breakfast buffet, bar, and restaurant.
-We have stayed in a number of Jury’s Inns and have always found that they provide good value for money.
+- Jurys Inn – This 4-star hotel offers spacious rooms, a breakfast buffet, bar and restaurant.
+We have stayed in a number of Jurys Inns and have always found they provide good value for money.

-- The Merchant Hotel – A beautiful 5-star historic luxury hotel in the heart of Belfast.
-Found in a beautiful 1860 building, the hotel offers all the luxury amenities you would expect, including a restaurant, bar and lounge, spa, hot tub, and a rooftop gymnasium.
+- The Merchant Hotel – A five-star historic luxury hotel in central Belfast, set in a grand 1860 building, with a restaurant, bar and lounge, spa, hot tub and a rooftop gym.

 You can see all the listings available in Belfast here.